 Using its Live Mobile Insights platform, Buxton analyzed two years of location data to determine how often fans of each program visit various retail and dining locations compared with the average college football fan.
 The insights generated by combining the data with other key inputs allow brand owners to build a more accurate profile of their real customers.
 That, in turn, helps them to make significantly better decisions about where to add outlets or invest in remodels, while also improving the effectiveness of marketing at existing locations.

 Named for the waterway that marks the border between Texas and Oklahoma, the fabled Red River Showdown is among the most storied rivalries in US college sports.
-Texas leads the series that began in 1900 with 62 wins to 47 and enters the Oct.
-12 game at the iconic Cotton Bowl in Dallas ranked 11th with a 4-1 record, while the No. 6 Sooners are seeking to improve to a 6-0 mark.
+Texas leads the series that began in 1900 with 62 wins to 48 after a 34-27 loss to the Sooners at the iconic Cotton Bowl in Dallas on Oct.
+12. The win lifted Oklahoma (6-0) one spot in the national rankings to fifth, while the Longhorns (4-2) slid four places to 15th.

 Compared with the average for college football, the Sooners demographic may skew slightly toward young families, with clothing retailers including OshKosh B’gosh, Motherhood Maternity and The Children’s Place all more likely to be visited by fans of the team, along with youth-centric stores such as PacSun, Brandy Melville and Justice, which targets tween girls.